cardano-foundation/cardano-token-registry/README.md

 ##  Server

-Users and applications can query this registry through a public api available at `https://tokens.cardano.org/metadata`.
+Users and applications can query this registry through an API at `https://tokens.cardano.org/metadata`.

 The API documentation can be generated from the [OpenAPI specification](https://github.com/input-output-hk/metadata-server/blob/master/specifications/api/openapi.yaml).

-Use of this API is subject to the following [API Terms of Use](API_Terms_of_Use.md)).
+Use of this API is subject to the following [API Terms of Use](API_Terms_of_Use.md).

 ## Step-by-Step Guide